Achieved or on track

 Safety – fatalities: Achieve zero work-related fatalities.

-2017 status: Tragically, in 2017 there were two work-related contractor fatalities.
+2018 Status: Tragically, in 2018 there were three work-related fatalities.

-2017 status: Our generation fleet emitted about 105 million tons of CO2, a reduction of 31%.
+2018 status: Our generation fleet emitted about 105 million tons of CO2, a reduction of 31%.

 Carbon – intensity: Reduce the carbon intensity (pounds of CO2 emitted per net kWh of electricity produced) of our generation fleet by 45% from the 2005 level by 2030 (equates to a reduction from 1.29 to 0.71 pounds of CO2 per net kWh).

-2017 status: Generation carbon intensity was 0.96 in 2017, a reduction of over 25%.
+2018 status: Generation carbon intensity was 0.94 in 2018, a reduction of 27%.

-Overall goal: Foster a high-impact, engaged, diverse and inclusive culture built on strong leadership
+Overall goal: Foster a high-impact, engaged, diverse and inclusive culture built on strong leadership.